Dig!: Cast

+Reception and legacy

 The film was generally very well received critically.
-It currently has an approval rating of 90% on review aggregator website Rotten Tomatoes, based on 70 reviews, with an average rating of 7.8/10.
+It currently has an approval rating of 89% on review aggregator website Rotten Tomatoes, based on 70 reviews, with an average rating of 7.8/10.
 The website's critical consensus reads, "So you wanna be a rock 'n' roll star?
 Dig! compellingly chronicles the ups and downs of the Dandy Warhols and the Brian Jonestown Massacre, two ambitious bands whose love/hate relationship embodies many of the potential pratfalls of the music business."
-On Metacritic, the film has a weighted average score of 76 out of 100, based on 28 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a weighted average score of 76 out of 100, based on 28 critics, indicating "generally favorable" reviews.

 BBC Movies called it "[e]rratic, tragic, and absolutely hilarious", saying, "Dig! is fantastic filmmaking" that "works as both a savagely funny rockumentary and a sardonic comment on the politics of selling out."
 An Empire review described its subject as the "microcosm of ‘indie’ music on the cusp of corporate take-over" and the film as "the perfect parable of the 1990s music industry" portraying a "riveting... mêlée of spiraling egos", also giving it a five-star rating.

 Allmovie, while giving the film a generally positive review, criticized the film's emphasis, writing "DIG! isn't as concerned with differences in the groups' musical styles (few songs are heard for more than a few bars at a time) as it is with personalities and interpersonal conflict.
 In this regard, it echoes the purportedly superficial concerns of the fickle industry it depicts, and it's not entirely clear whether this is Timoner's intent [...]
 In the end, the music should matter more than it apparently does."

 PopMatters gave the film a mixed review, commenting that "The film is less effective at conveying the genius of Anton Newcombe than the madness, possibly because the latter only requires a camera and Anton himself" but ultimately called it "fascinating" as a "behind-the-music-scenes glimpse".

+It won the Documentary Grand Jury Prize at the 2004 Sundance Film Festival and was acquired by the Museum of Modern Art for their permanent collection.

+Dave Grohl of Foo Fighters Fame declared Dig! as "his favorite horror film" while actor Jonah Hill also is a fan of the film.
+A digitally remastered extended cut, which premiered at Sundance's 40th Anniversary under the new title Dig!
+XX, adds an additional 40 minutes of footage.